Slapo: A Schedule Language for Progressive Optimization of Large Deep Learning Model Training: Design

 The computation latency of a module is usually dominated by a part of its computational logic, such as \texttt{attn} and \texttt{output} in Fig.~\ref{fig:schedule_compute} (highlighted in yellow and green).
 As a result, it is effective if developers can offload the performance bottleneck logic to efficient kernels or DL compilers.
 Since most DL models usually have repetitive layers~\cite{devlin2018bert,zagoruyko2016wide}, \Name offers a \texttt{.find(regex\_or\_pattern\_fn)} primitive that performs pattern matching algorithm based on subgraph isomorphism~\cite{eppstein1995isomorphism}, with user-specified regular expression or a function with an identical subgraph.
 This helps find all target subgraphs at once.
 These subgraphs then can be scheduled in the same fashion with operator fusion, partial computation replacement, activation checkpointing, etc.

-\textbf{Operator Fusion.} Operator fusion is an important optimization technique, as it can obviously reduce the data transfer and kernel invocation overheads to improve the latency, throughput, and memory footprint.
-Existing DL compilers~\cite{xla,chen2018tvm,baghdadi2019tiramisu,torchscript} usually incorporate pattern- and rule-based fusion strategies.
-The former leverages a predefined pattern set to fuse matched subgraphs; while the latter traverses the dataflow graph and fuses all valid operators satisfying predefined rules together.
-As shown in Fig.~\ref{fig:schedule_compute}(a), \Name takes the advantage of this feature from DL compilers by defining the \texttt{.fuse(compiler, subgraph)} primitive, where \texttt{compiler} indicates the DL compiler that will be used to generate a fused kernel of the subgraph.
-We currently support a pattern-based fusion strategy and use TorchScript~\cite{torchscript} as the DL compiler to improve the performance of a kernel.
+\textbf{Operator Fusion.} Operator fusion is an important optimization technique, as it can reduce the data transfer and kernel invocation overheads to improve the latency, throughput, and memory footprint.
+While existing DL compilers~\cite{xla,chen2018tvm,baghdadi2019tiramisu,torchscript} have well-established techniques for conducting operator fusion, distributed training frameworks~\cite{shoeybi2019megatron,rasley2020deepspeed} often cannot leverage them since they do not capture computation graphs and thus cannot apply automatic fusion mechanisms.
+However, \Name can partially trace the module to avoid untraceable operators at the same time parallelizing the model, making it effortlessly compatible with existing fusion techniques.
+As shown in Fig.~\ref{fig:schedule_compute}(a), \Name takes advantage of DL compilers by defining the \texttt{.fuse(subgraph, compiler)} primitive, where \texttt{compiler} indicates the DL compiler that will be used to generate a fused kernel of the subgraph.
+We currently support a pattern-based fusion strategy and utilize TorchScript~\cite{torchscript} and TorchInductor~\cite{torchinductor} as DL compilers to enhance kernel performance.

 \textbf{Partial Computation Replacement.} In addition to DL compilers, when the subgraph is the performance bottleneck in widely used models, developers may manually implement an efficient kernel and encapsulate it in a module.
 If this custom kernel achieves better performance than the one generated by a DL compiler, developers are capable of using \texttt{.replace(new\_mod, subgraph)} primitive to directly replace the corresponding computation logic with the custom one, such as Fig.~\ref{fig:schedule_compute}(b).
 The decision of leveraging a DL compiler or a custom kernel can be made by developers with a one-line change.
-Developers can also rely on \Name auto-tuner (\S~\ref{sec:autotune}) to realize a better one.
+Developers can also rely on \Name auto-tuner (\S\ref{sec:autotune}) to realize a better one.